The solution to both starts in the South.

 The meteor impact triggered climate change, wildfires, and ocean acidification across the planet that annihilated three-quarters of all species.
 It was the most recent of five mass extinctions that have nearly wiped out life on Earth.

-Today, we are in the midst of a sixth mass extinction, and we are the asteroid.
+Today, we are in the midst of another extinction, and we are the asteroid.
 We have destroyed so much habitat globally that over one million animal and plant species are threatened with extinction, including half of all amphibians and turtles and a quarter of all birds and mammals.

 Climate change is finally grabbing headlines, and deservedly so.
 But few people are talking about its existential twin: the extinction crisis.

 It’s All About Us

 Now more than ever, we live in a human-centered world.
 With our population approaching eight billion, humans are all that matter on this planet, it seems.
 We’ve even coined a new geologic epoch for ourselves: the Anthropocene.

 So why should we care about other species in the Age of Humans?
 It’s sad to lose polar bears, but we don’t need them to survive.
 All we need are factory-farmed animals and our pets, and we’re good.

 The problem is this: killing the species and systems that support us is suicide.
 Species make oxygen, medicine, food, and soil.
 If nothing else, we need species to clean up our mess by filtering the air we breathe and the water we drink.
 Economists estimate that the total value of ecosystem services that wild species provide us—for free—is around $145 trillion.
 That’s nearly twice as large as the global GDP.